fishinwind/workshop/rst/Block_1/class-5.rst

     In [1]: str?

+In these slides, links take you to the python docs: :py:obj:`str`

-Finally, ask Google (e.g. python list slice).
+Finally, ask Google (e.g. python string split).

-For Loops (characters)
+For Loops (iteration)
 ======================
-Lots of things in python are `iterable`, meaning we can write loops over them.
-For instance, a string is iterable:
+Many things in python are **iterable**, meaning we can write loops over them.
+For example, a string is iterable:

 .. ipython::
     :verbatim: